• Skip to main content

 This simple healthy mac and cheese for kids eliminates all those mystery ingredients found in boxed mac from your kid's diet!
 This is better for them, plus it tastes so good mom loves to eat some too!

 • Plain Yogurt - This is really the secret ingredient!
-Plain yogurt is how we make the cheese sauce for mac and cheese without flour or milk.
+Plain yogurt is how we make the creamy cheese sauce for mac and cheese without flour or milk.
 This is a no-cook sauce, you just add it to the hot macaroni and it mixes right in, melting the cheese and creating the sauce in seconds!
-Plus it adds protein and healthy fats!
+Plus it adds protein and healthy fats (I buy whole milk yogurt)!

 Instructions

-This one pot toddler mac and cheese really is just as easy as tearing open a packet of orange powder!
+This easy mac and cheese for kids is as easy as making a store-bought box!

-Step 2 - Drain pasta and return it to the hot pot.
-Stir in the yogurt and shredded cheese.
-The hot pasta will melt the cheese, quickly forming the sauce.
-Serve!
+Step 3 - Drain the pasta and return it to the hot pot.

 A pot and 2 kid sized bowls of quick mac and cheese.

-• Storage - Store leftover mac and cheese with yogurt sauce in an airtight container in the fridge for up to 3 days.
-Reheat in the microwave, adding a bit of milk or more yogurt if it becomes dry.
+• Storage and Reheating - Store leftover mac and cheese with yogurt sauce in an airtight container in the fridge for up to 3 days.
+Reheat in the microwave or on the stovetop, adding a bit of milk or more yogurt if it becomes dry.

 A variation of a pot of mac and cheese with rotini pasta, peas and corn.

 Plain yogurt is also a great substitute for sour cream.
-We add a scoop to top Loaded Baked Potatoes, Chili, and tacos.
-It's also an ingredient in Waffles and Protein Pancakes and makes Quick Veggie Dip and Hummus extra creamy.
+We add a scoop to top Loaded Baked Potatoes, Beef Vegetable Chili, and tacos.
+It's also an ingredient in Pumpkin Protein Waffles and Protein Pancakes and makes Quick Veggie Parmesan Herb Dip and Mediterranean Hummus extra creamy.

 I'm a believer that whole milk dairy is better than low-fat or fat-free.
 It is less processed, more natural, and when they take the fat out of products they usually add sugar or something worse to make up for the loss in taste.
 Give it a try and see if it doesn't become a staple ingredient in your kitchen!

-This protein mac and cheese is a great blank canvas for adding additional ingredients to make if more of a balanced meal.
+This protein mac and cheese is a great blank canvas for adding additional ingredients to make it more of a balanced meal.
 You can add veggies by adding frozen peas or minced broccoli to the boiling pasta during the last 3 minutes of cooking.
 You can also add cooked bacon, chicken or chopped deli ham to the finished macaroni & cheese for even more added protein.
-Double the recipe and serve it with a big side salad for an easy family dinner!
+Double the recipe and serve it with an Italian Mixed Greens Salad for an easy family dinner!

 More Kid Friendly Favorites!